China Beach Surf Club: History

 The China Beach surfboard was started when Larry Martin served as a storekeeper in the US Navy, and made friends with the lifeguards at the life-guard station, and obtained permission from his superior officer to organize the club, agreeing to repair surfboards and augment lifeguard duties.
 The club grew rapidly from there, with soldiers coming back from the front lines and looking for leisure activities after the Tet Offensive.
 With surfboards difficult to come by, Martin began giving lessons and issuing board rental cards to people that could surf.

-In Popular Culture
+In popular culture

 The China Beach Surf Club became legendary within the surf and military community, and helped form the basis for the laid back surfing soldier in Vietnam archetype.
 Surfboards and surfing soldiers featured prominently in Apocalypse Now with Lt.
 Kilgore surfing before and after raids, and the iconic surf setting also featured prominently in the eighties show China Beach, with both Hobie and DEXTRA surfboards featured in advertising with cast members.